sifrah/docker-nginx-unprivileged-alpine/README.md

 `docker pull sifrah/docker-nginx-unprivileged-alpine`

 ## How to use this image ?
-If you want dockerize a simple web project you can use this image in you Dockerfile
+If you want dockerize a simple web project you can use this image in your Dockerfile
 ```
 FROM sifrah/docker-nginx-unprivileged-alpine
 MAINTAINER Sacha Ifrah <ifrah.sacha@gmail.com>